jupyterlite/jupyterlite/docs/quickstart/deploy.md

 ## Deploy a new version of JupyterLite

-To change the version of the prebuilt JupyterLite assets, update the `jupyterlite` package version in the `requirements.txt` file.
+To change the version of the prebuilt JupyterLite assets, update the `jupyterlite-core` package version in the `requirements.txt` file.

 Commit and push the changes.
 The site will be deployed on the next push to the `main`